mathtexts/RussianDependencyParser/README.md

 ============

-(1) Install TurboParser from the page http://www.ark.cs.cmu.edu/TurboParser/ into some directory, for example ~/install/TurboParser;
+(1) Install TurboParser from the page http://www.ark.cs.cmu.edu/TurboParser/ into some directory,
+    for example ~/install/TurboParser;

 (2) Download the plain text dictionary from opencorpora.org/dict.php, eg into the file ../openCorpora/dict.opcorpora.txt;

 (2) Update the file launch.sh with ~/install/TurboParser and ../openCorpora/ folder locations;

 (3) Check some libraries, that are necessary to run TurboParser.
 You can copy them as follows:
     $ sudo cp ~/install/TurboParser/deps/local/lib/libgflags.so.2 /usr/lib/libgflags.so.2
     $ sudo cp ~/install/TurboParser/deps/local/lib/libglog.so.0 /usr/lib/libglog.so.0

 (4) Setup your own configuration of launch.sh and run it.
-In the first run, you will need to train the morphological model and syntactic parser.
-In the following runs, you will only need to apply them.
+In the first run, you will need to (a) correct the
+    dictionary; and (b) train the morphological model and syntactic parser.
+In the following runs, you can skip the preparation steps (a) and (b).

 License